The Great Defrost – Arctic questions from a contemporary Far-North artistic position

 13:50 – 14:10 – Respondent and Q&A: Camilla Skovbjerg Paldam PhD Art history, associate Professor at School of Communication and Culture - Art History at the University of Aarhus.

 14:10 – 14:50 Essay - lecture Anamaría Garzón Mantilla PhD Art History and Theory, independent curator and full-time faculty at College of Media and Contemporary Arts (COCOA) at Universidad San Francisco de Quito, Ecuador.
-Director of post(s), academic journal.´The quest for gold (working title)´.
+Director of post(s), academic journal.´The quest for gold´.

 14:50 – 15:10 – Respondent and Q&A: Marina Fokidis, independent curator and writer, founder of South as a State of Mind magazine and Athens Kunsthalle.

-17:00 -17:15 Closing remarks and summary by moderator tbd.
+17:00 -17:15 Closing remarks and summary by moderator Julieta Aranda.